Yang-Tang/heatmapPlateMod/README.md

 ### Introduction

-This is a highcharter package based shiny module that can plot microplate data as heatmap and return infomation from user selected wells.
+This is a highcharter package based shiny module that can plot microplate data as heatmap and return infomation of user selected wells.

 ### Pre-request